-DIY security gives you greater flexibility over your connected home, allowing you to set up each gadget as you see fit and avoid subscription-based services that lock you into a contract.
-Still, the install-yourself systems vary widely.
-The all-in-one units typically come with a built-in camera while the accessory-based kits tend to offer cameras a la carte, as an optional add-on after your initial purchase.
-The related apps differ too.
+DIY home security gives you greater flexibility over your connected home than subscription-based services, allowing you to set up each gadget as you see fit and avoid contracts that lock you into multi-year plans.

-Some have live streaming, while others record a clip only when they detect motion.
+Some have live video streaming, while others record a clip only when they detect motion.
 Some have local storage options, while others save footage to a cloud server.
 And some offer free cloud storage, while others charge a fee.
-Scroll through our list of security cameras to learn more about the variety of DIY options available.
+Scroll through our list of indoor security cameras to learn more about the variety of DIY options available today.

 D-Link Pan & Tilt Day/Night Network Camera